doefom/squeeze/README.md

 # Squeeze

-Squeeze is a Statamic addon that provides a modifier named 'squeeze' which removes a bunch of characters from a given string by replacing them with an empty string.
+Squeeze is a Statamic addon that provides a modifier named `squeeze` which removes a bunch of characters from a given string by replacing them with an empty string.

 ## Features